Character Formation in Modern Life: Strength, Structure, and Stability

 Character: The Internal Compass

-Character is what governs action when no one is watching.
+Character governs action when no one is watching.

 Character is not a mood.